CultTech Residency Educational Program

 Philosopher and Art Curator

-The programme is built around four thematic threads:
+The program is built around four thematic threads:

 Production Without Presence